 Is Perc Pro still available?

 What type of 3,5mm jack to MIDI DIN adapter Poly 2 use?

-How do I connect my iOS devices to Poly 2 USB host port?
+How can I connect my smartphone to the Poly 2?

 What is the jumper on the Poly 2 back panel for?

 What's the better choice for MIDI input to Poly 2, USB or DIN?

 Why is my Preset module sequence is stuck on the first pad?

 Can I change a Preset module parameters while the sequence is running?

 Why canʼt I change the encoder mode in the Preset module?

 What is the order of the values send out from the Preset module 9 outputs?